East Asian Buddhism

-The texts of the Chinese Canon began to be translated in the second century and the collection continued to evolve over a period of a thousand years with the first woodblock printed edition being published in 983.
-The modern standard edition is the Taishō Tripiṭaka, produced in Japan between 1924 and 1932.
+The texts of the Chinese Buddhist Canon began to be translated in the second century and the collection continued to evolve over a period of a thousand years with the first woodblock printed edition being published in 983.
+A major modern edition of this canon is the Taishō Tripiṭaka, produced in Japan between 1924 and 1932.
 Besides sharing a canon of scripture, the various forms of East Asian Buddhism have also adapted East Asian values and practices which were not prominent in Indian Buddhism, such as Chinese ancestor veneration and the Confucian view of filial piety.

 East Asian Buddhist monastics generally follow the monastic rule known as the Dharmaguptaka Vinaya.
 One major exception is some schools of Japanese Buddhism where Buddhist clergy sometimes marry, without following the traditional monastic code or Vinaya.
 This developed during the Meiji Restoration, when a nationwide campaign against Buddhism forced certain Japanese Buddhist sects to change their practices.